 Bookkeeping records -small business -move online

 Today, you can still use a contractor bookkeeping spreadsheet on Excel or another system if you’re not VAT registered.
 You can use a basic accounts spreadsheet to keep the records for your business.
-However, since Spring 2019, if you’ve VAT registration in place, you should maintain VAT record keeping on a digital system like FreeAgent.
-There’s many other digital systems out there besides FreeAgent, however this is very popular with limited company contractors and small businesses.
+However, since Spring 2019, if you’ve VAT registration in place, you should maintain VAT record keeping on a digital system.
+When you’re VAT registered, you’ll use an accounting method for VAT which will be either invoice or cash basis.
+Most contractors and small businesses operate on a cash basis therefore a digital system will let you select the VAT method.
+There are many other digital systems out there besides FreeAgent, however this is very popular with limited company contractors and small businesses.

 As part of keeping business records and maintaining a financial record keeping system, most UK contractors nowadays use a digital platform such as FreeAgent.
 Generally, this is now the best way to keep records for small business.
 When we consider bookkeeping for contractors, they’ll update and maintain business records for their UK contracting company via FreeAgent on an ongoing basis.
 However, for some who do not register for VAT, if they prefer, they can still use a contractor bookkeeping spreadsheet.